Reimagining what’s possible

 We received an email in the lead up to the Festival for the Future.
 The last line of the email suggested we ‘start planning our inspiring weekend now’.

 After attending the festival, what I felt was so much more than planning an inspiring weekend.
 The festival made me feel like I was planning my inspiring future.
 A weekend of defragmenting the pieces that make me.
 I was here, in one center, I felt vitality, a purpose, I was in a house full of mirrors.
 Every person reflected everything I have been, everything I am and everything I am becoming.
 Being in this space as an Indigenous person with many other Indigenous people, made me realise that we are all facing the same struggles.
 We have all been pushed into the minority box with no possible way to break free.

+The great news is there is a way out.
 My suggestion is to give the youth a voice because they, we can make a difference.
 There are solutions to a better world.
 I know this because I was privileged enough to experience it by listening to the inspirational powerhouse of speakers that shared their stories at Festival for the Future.
 There are youth who are out here breaking barriers, challenging the system, returning to their roots and claiming back all that was stolen from their ancestors.
 There are youth out here in our own community that share the same vision of a better future.

-In 2022, I would like ACOFI to implement a program run by myself and other appointed executives from other organisations.
+In 2022, I would like ACOFI to implement a programme run by myself and other appointed executives from other organisations.
 If we all come together as one and share our ideas, dreams and visions, we can find the youth in our community that are ready to transform their lives and be the leaders to a better world and take them on an exclusively sponsored trip to 2022’s Festival for the Future.